tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 to identify the specific link in the client layer that the underlying TE tunnel is associated with.

-## TE LSPs State Data

-TE LSPs are derived state data that are present whenever the LSP(s) are instantiated -- for example, when associated signaling completes.
-TE LSPs exists on routers as ingress (starting point of LSP), transit (mid-point of LSP ), or egress (termination point of the LSP).
-In the model, the nodes holding TE LSP data exist in the read-only lsps-state list as show in
-{{fig-globals-tree}}.

-## Global RPC Data

-This branch of the model covers system-wide RPC execution data to trigger actions and optionally expect responses.
-Examples of such TE commands are to:

-* Clear global TE statistics of various features

-## Interface RPC Data

-This collection of data in the model defines TE interface RPC execution commands.
-Examples of these are to:

-* Clear TE statistics for all or for individual TE interfaces
-* Trigger immediate flooding for one or all TE interfaces

-## Tunnel RPC Data

-This branch of the model covers TE tunnel RPC execution data to trigger actions and expect responses.
-The TE generic YANG data model defines target containers that an external module in {{!I-D.ietf-teas-yang-path-computation}} augments with RPCs that allow the invocation of certain TE functions (e.g. path computations).

 # TE Generic and Helper YANG Modules

 The TE generic YANG module "ietf-te" imports the following modules: